Frequently Asked Questions

 Staff, including members of university leadership, area managers, and individual contributors, are meeting regularly to plan integration opportunities across areas like IT, HR, Enrollment, Marketing & Communications, and Advancement.

 Nothing changes today.
-It’s important to remember that both campuses will continue to operate as distinct and vibrant campuses in Davenport and Cedar Rapids under the agreement.
+It’s important to remember that both campuses will continue to operate as distinct and vibrant campuses in Davenport and Cedar Rapids.
 This combination allows us to expand our offerings for our students, better respond to workforce and labor needs, and better serve the Cedar Rapids and Quad Cities communities.

 Attend open forums and share your ideas.
 We believe in transparency and open dialogue.
 We fully expect great ideas will come from students, university leadership and staff members, our department leads and faculty, as well as donors and alumni boards.
 We want to hear from every member of the community.